-The next best monitor for reading blueprints on our list is by Philips that is a great choice for engineers, architects, and CAD technicians.
+The next best monitor for reading blueprints on our list is by Philips that is a great choice for engineers, architects, traders, and CAD technicians.

 The monitor delivers crystal clear images, thanks to the highest possible resolution at 3840 x 2160.
 Having this much resolution on a larger screen is enough to get stunning visuals that make it the best 4k monitor for reading documents.